mrkhorasani/Master-Slave-DNS-Bind9/README.md

 \
 \
 Install Bind9 (Both servers srv01 and srv02)\
-The next step is to install Bind9 along with some utilities.
+The next step is to install Bind9 along with some utilities.\

-sudo nano apt -y install bind9 bind9-utils bind9-dnsutils
+$ sudo nano apt -y install bind9 bind9-utils bind9-dnsutils
+\
+\
 Configuring a static IP address (Both servers srv01 and srv02) The next logical step is to set a static IP address.
 The first thing we will do is to type the following command to find out the name of the network interface we are using.